 - The March of the Clowns!
 We are called to bring laughter in a sad world, but also to cry about and resist that which makes the world sad!

 Together, we will revisit our personal, communal and institutional roles in building concrete signs of justice and reconciliation in particular places.

-Please check back in early-mid 2020 for the Consultation programme!
+Please check back in the next few months for the Consultation programme!